shibaji7/pynasonde/docs/user/digisonde.md

 ### Skymap Datafile (SKY) Format

 ### Differential Velocity (DVL) Format
+This file is in structured ASCII format, with each row is a record with following parameters.

 | Field Name              | Type     | Size(Bytes) | Note / Description  |
 | :---------------- | :------: | :------: | ----: |